lingrino/infra-personal/README.md

 modules that are expensive (`vpc`, `config`) will work but may not be in use because of their cost.

 - [ ] Automated plan/apply CI/CD using Atlantis
-- [ ] Automated linting of terraform and README